ezsystems/ezpublish-legacy/tests/tests/lib/ezutils/server/README.rst

 Contributions is done with Githubs fork -> change -> pull request workflow.
 More on that can be found on: <TODO: add ezp + git contribution link when live>

-Using code from 'Variables' in your index.php file, should allow you to generate data.
+Using code from 'Variables' in your index.php file (or if on a running eZ Publish install you can place it temporary in your config.php file), should allow you to generate data.
 The most important types of tests are root and utf8 and they are generated with the following paths: